snapframework/snap-website/templates/benchmarks.md

 is almost certain that the results for other frameworks are unfairly low.
 If you're interested in the details, the code we used is in a [github repository](http://github.com/snapframework/snap-benchmarks).
-We always willing to update our benchmarks with optimizations that don't take an inordinate amount of effort to set up.
+We're always willing to update our benchmarks with optimizations that don't take an inordinate amount of effort to set up.

 ### Pong Benchmark